candycode/parsley/README.md

 the contained data.

 It is also possible to use this library to create Parsing Expression Grammar based parsers or parse simple languages.

+Some additions/changes which will likely happen in the near future:
+* hieraichical state controller
+* actual `Tuple` class, the current version requires all the elements to be of the same kind